 Teacher assistants may work in public and private schools, child care centers and religious organizations.
 A teacher assistant may start with a high school diploma at some locations and an associate degree at others.
 Some states also require a certification.
+If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $1,000.
+Learn more.
 Other possible job titles for teacher assistants include teacher aides, instructional aides, paraprofessionals and education assistants.

 Discovering your passion

-As part of the military community, you are probably aware of the unique challenges military children face and how important it is to their well-being to have caring teachers and teacher assistants.
+As part of the military community, you may be aware of the unique challenges military children face and how important it is to their well-being to have caring teachers and teacher assistants.
 Working as a teacher assistant will allow you to use your personal understanding to relate to these children in the classroom environment in the following ways:

 - Using your skills to motivate and provide encouragement